shankartocode/Wordpress-Plugin-for-Book-Search/README.md

 # Wordpress-Plugin-for-Book-Search
 Plugin is based on library book search.

+I have used WPPB boiler plate to complete the task,

 Extract the files to the plugin folder in the wordpress.
 Activate in the admin backend.
 You can see an option library books where you can create new books.